sihrc/CollectiveMotion/Code/README.txt

 		Contains data with structure ./Data/Density/Series###_##_##.xml with .tifs
         > ./Code
 		>./Code/Run
-			>analysis.py
-				Contains the analysis tasks to be run in the context.
-				Provides most of the results.
-New tasks can be implemented, following similar structure under class scaffold.Task
 			>analyzeSweep.py
 				Run to access data results.
 Compiles all analysis.csv files into sweepresults.csv.
 				From sweepresults.csv, specific sweep results can be accessed by inputting